 About Brazos Bend State Park

 Brazos Bend State Park is 5,000 acres, one of the largest state parks in Texas.
 It includes bottomland and upland coastal prairie just southwest of the rapidly expanding Houston metro area.
-It is only 45 minutes from downtown Houston, so it makes a convenient getaway for Houston area residents.
+It is only 45 miles from downtown Houston, so it makes a convenient getaway for Houston area residents.
 Google maps says the shortest fastest route is via State Hwy 288 S and FM 1462 W/W Farm to Market 1462 and it takes about 51 minutes under normal traffic conditions.
 So at less than an hour drive from Houston is a beautiful park with so many areas of the park to explore that you can go back time and again.

 Brazos Bend State Park Map